 Another common sense solution is to invoke the precautionary principle, which simply says that, in cases of uncertainty but great risks, it’s best to err on the side of caution.

-Or, for a political solution, consider the recent advice of Harrison Ford, who exclaimed, “stop giving power to people who don’t believe in science” or those who “pretend they don’t believe in science for their own self-interest.”
-After all, it’s not that (most) politicians and oil executives don’t understand science or what it’s telling us; it’s that they intentionally sow confusion where there isn’t in the name of power or profits.
+Or, consider the recent advice of Harrison Ford, who exclaimed, “stop giving power to people who don’t believe in science” or those who “pretend they don’t believe in science for their own self-interest.”
+After all, it’s not that (most) politicians don’t understand science or what it’s telling us; it’s that they intentionally sow confusion for power or profits.

 Comedian Tina Fey has offered her own advice on what we should do when confronted with something that affronts us: “I don’t like Chinese food,” she says, “but I don’t write articles trying to prove it doesn’t exist.”